 - cold cuts and cured meats

 - savory snacks like chips, popcorn, snack mixes and crackers

 - eggs and omelets

 Some of these foods made the top 10 list because they are common in processed foods and restaurant meals that many Americans eat.
 Just because a food is on this list, does not mean it is always high in sodium.
-A chicken breast, seasoned and baked at home, will only have as much salt as you add during cooking and eating.
-On the other hand, chicken is a common ingredient in frozen meals and restaurant dishes that often contain a lot of salt.
+A chicken breast, seasoned and baked at home, contains only a small amount of sodium naturally (less than 100 mg per serving) plus as much salt as you add during cooking and eating.
+However, some fresh chicken sold in stores has salt and water added to make it more plump and juicy.
+The packaging may say “enhanced” and can mean a lot of sodium has been added.
+Chicken is also a common ingredient in frozen meals and restaurant dishes that often contain a lot of salt.

 Think about how much of your daily diet comes from a package, like a box, jar or can.
 How many of your weekly meals come from a restaurant?
 If you want to eat less salt, it is important to eat more fresh or whole foods so you can control how much salt is added.
 The more packaged and processed food in your diet, the less control you have over how much salt you are eating.

 The good news is you do not have to start cooking everything from scratch.
 There are plenty of frozen and canned foods that are lower in sodium.
 When choosing foods at the store, read the Nutrition Facts label, check the Percent Daily Value for a serving of the food; is it higher than 10 percent?
 Pay attention to words on the front of the package too, and look for phrases like “low sodium” and “no added salt”.

 The average American eats 3400 mg of salt each day.
 That is 50 percent more than the recommended limit for daily salt intake of 2300 mg.
 For people with the risk of high blood pressure or heart disease, the safe limit is 1500 mg a day.